-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MARCH 3, 2022
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MARCH 2, 2023

-The 2022 Annual Meeting of Stockholders of MACOM Technology Solutions Holdings, Inc. (the "Annual Meeting") will be held at the Holiday Inn Express, 8 Independence Drive, Chelmsford, MA 01824, on Thursday, March 3, 2022 at 3:00 p.m.
+The 2023 Annual Meeting of Stockholders of MACOM Technology Solutions Holdings, Inc. (the "Annual Meeting") will be held at the Holiday Inn Express, 8 Independence Drive, Chelmsford, MA 01824, on Thursday, March 2, 2023 at 3:00 p.m.
 (Eastern Time).
-Due to the ongoing public health impact of the COVID-19 pandemic, it could become necessary to change the date, time, location or means of holding the meeting.
-If any such change is made, we will announce the change in advance, and details on how to participate will be filed as additional proxy materials.
 The purposes of the Annual Meeting are to:

-- 1. Elect the three Class I directors nominated by our board of directors and named in the accompanying proxy materials to serve until the 2025 annual meeting of stockholders; - 2.
-Conduct an advisory vote approving the compensation of our named executive officers for fiscal year 2021; - 3.
-Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2022; and - 4.
+- 1. Elect the three Class II directors nominated by our board of directors and named in the accompanying proxy materials to serve until the 2026 annual meeting of stockholders; - 2.
+Conduct an advisory vote approving the compensation of our named executive officers for fiscal year 2022; - 3.
+Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 29, 2023; - 4.
+Approve an amendment to the Company's Fifth Amended and Restated Certificate of Incorporation to reflect Delaware law provisions allowing officer exculpation; and - 5.
 Transact such other business as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-Only holders of our common stock at the close of business on January 6, 2022 (the "Record Date") will be entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.
+Only holders of our common stock at the close of business on January 5, 2023 (the "Record Date") will be entitled to notice of and to vote at the Annual Meeting and any adjournments thereof.

-In accordance with Securities and Exchange Commission rules, on or about January 14, 2022, we sent a Notice of Internet Availability of Proxy Materials and provided access to our proxy materials over the Internet to the holders of record and beneficial owners of our common stock as of the close of business on the Record Date.
+In accordance with Securities and Exchange Commission rules, on or about January 17, 2023, we sent a Notice of Internet Availability of Proxy Materials and provided access to our proxy materials over the Internet to the holders of record and beneficial owners of our common stock as of the close of business on the Record Date.

 Our stockholders and persons holding proxies from stockholders may attend the Annual Meeting.
 If your shares are registered in your name, you must bring a form of identification to the Annual Meeting.
 If your shares are held in the name of a broker, trust, bank or other nominee, you must bring a proxy or letter from that broker, trust, bank or other nominee that confirms you are the beneficial owner of those shares.
-Due to the COVID-19 pandemic, we request that you RSVP by emailing our investor relations department at ir@macom.com if you plan to attend the Annual Meeting in person so that we may ensure we have adequate space to allow for proper social distancing in an effort to promote the well-being of all that attend the Annual Meeting.
+Due to the COVID-19 pandemic, we request that you RSVP by emailing our investor relations department at ir@macom.com if you plan to attend the Annual Meeting in person so that we may ensure we have adequate space for in-person attendees and we reserve the right to require that all in-person attendees comply with then-applicable federal, state and local guidelines, mandates or recommendations or facility requirements in an effort to promote the well-being of all that attend the Annual Meeting.